Over 1,000 Five Star Reviews

 How to Choose a Pear Cut Diamond

 Cut quality is the single most important consideration when choosing a pear cut diamond.
-The cut determines brilliance, bow-tie severity, and overall beauty.
+The diamond cut determines brilliance, bow-tie severity, and overall beauty.

 Like other fancy shapes, pear cuts don't receive an official cut grade from GIA.
 However, specific proportion guidelines indicate superior light performance: